How do I rank higher on Google Maps?

 In addition to helping consumers make purchasing decisions, reviews send all kinds of signals to Google.
 A business with 50 positive reviews is going to look better than a business with 20.
 Even if you do better work, unfortunately Google isn’t in your business watching you do it.

 What’s a good number?
-Google your industry + location ( for us this looks like “web design greenville sc”) and take a look at your competition.
-You don’t need 2x that of your competition, but we would recommend being in the same ballpark.
+Google your industry + location (for us this looks like “digital marketing greenville sc”) and take a look at your competition.
+You don’t necessarily need 2x that of your competition, but we would recommend being in the same ballpark.

 What’s a quality review?
 A review that contains specifics of what services you provided.
 Bonus points if your reviewer uses a relevant keyword–Google really likes this.